Ramsey, Isle of Man: Wildlife hotspots around Ramsey

-Lichen heath, sand-dunes, little tern, Arctic tern, winter migratory geese, divers, gannets, other wildfowl, basking shark, seals, lizard, various Lepidoptera.
-Includes the Manx Wildlife Trust Ayres Nature Discovery Centre and Nature Trail.
+Lichen heath, sand-dunes, little terns, Arctic terns, winter migratory geese, divers, gannets, other wildfowl, basking sharks, seals, lizards, various butterflies and moths.
+Includes the Manx Wildlife Trust Ayres Nature Discovery Centre and Nature Trail, and the Manx BirdLife Point of Ayre National Reserve which includes areas of open water.

 Music, culture and events

 Ramsey has been a centre for the revival of Manx traditional music and culture.
 'Shennaghys Jiu' ("Tradition Today") Celtic music festival runs in springtime, usually late March.
 There are two separate live folk music nights at the Mitre Hotel, on Thursdays (singaround) and Fridays (Irish session).

 The busiest times of year are Shennagys Jiu in March, Cyclefest in May, TT fortnight in late May / early June, (especially Ramsey Sprint Day, when thousands of biking fans visit to watch motorbike drag sprints on Mooragh Promenade), Manx Grand Prix/ Manx Classic motorbike race fortnight in late August, Ramsey National Week in early July, with many music and culture events, and 'Ramsey Rocks' held on the Quayside one Friday in summer.